CPS-Cornell/course/docs/labs/Lab0/Lab0.md

 In this lab, students will explore the performance differences between C++ and MicroPython and between single-threaded and multi-threaded programing by implemening tests a Raspberry Pi Pico.
 The lab provides an opportunity to understand embedded systems programming and performance evaluation using popular development environments: Arduino IDE (C++) and Thonny (MicroPython).

+As you work on the lab and write up the report, consider the following scenario: You work for an engineering firm developing cyber-physical systems (perhaps robots, planes, cars, or anything you'd like).
+Your team is tasked with starting a new project and are in the initial investigation stage.
+The project lead decides to make you the head of the computational subsystem team and tasks you with generating a report to justify the high level design decisions you are making.
+These include:
+- What programming language would work best for this project?
+- How does the type of computation being performed affect the performance of the system?
+- Is there an interplay between the types of computation that are being performed and the programming language being used?
+- Does the system require a multi-core architecture, and if so, how does that impact the software engineering decisions that will be made?

+You don't need to answer these questions directly, but your report should be structured in such a way that it can easily be read by any engineer to help them make decisions about their computational system with strong justifications.

 Learning outcomes:
 - Introduce the Raspberry Pi Pico, its key features, and programming environments.
 - Understand the performance differences between C++ and MicroPython on the Raspberry Pi Pico.